morgannamie/coding-challenge/README.md

 * Docker image created for this program (see Dockerfile)
 * Save Dockerfile to a desired directory
 * To Build/Run Docker image:

 '''

-Docker image can be built using command: docker build -t python-codingchallenge .
+Step 1 (build image): docker build -t python-codingchallenge .
-Run using command: docker run -v $(pwd):/output/ python-codingchallenge
+Step 2 (run container): docker run -v $(pwd):/output/ python-codingchallenge
 '''
 * Alternatively, image be pulled from DockerHub repository using the bash script provided titled "invoke.sh"